-- · Cultural values of the user. - Language used to communicate with the system through user interfaces presented through a workstation or printer (see the figure in the topic Example: How locales work). - Implied character identifier (CHRID) of the character data stored in objects other than database files, message files, and message queues on the system.

-All user-created files that have an implicit CCSID are tagged with the job default CCSID (DFTCCSID).

-- If you change the primary language and the CCSID for the data remains the same, there is no effect on your system.
+- · Cultural values of the user. - · Language used to communicate with the system through user interfaces presented through a workstation or printer (see the figure in the topic Example: How locales work). - Implied character identifier (CHRID) of the character data stored in objects other than database files, message files, and message queues on the system. - >> All user-created database files have an implicit CCSID and are tagged with the job default CCSID (DFTCCSID) unless you provide a CCSID at creation time. " - If you change the primary language and the CCSID for the data remains the same, there is no effect on your system.
 An example would be to change the primary language from the German MNCS to the Italian MNCS, which both use CCSID 00500.
 The multinational character set refers to character set 00697 and code page 00500. - If changing the primary language includes changing the CCSID value, the character data in objects other than database files may not be presented properly through the system and user interfaces.
 The database manager automatically converts character data unless conversion is suppressed by the application that processes the file.
-Data in objects other than database files are displayed correctly if the CHRID value of the display file, panel group, or menu is JOBCCSID.
+Data in objects other than database files are displayed correctly if the CHRID value of the display file, panel group, or menu is \JOBCCSID. - >> Because some of the system values are set based on the installed primary language, you should record your current system value settings before you change the primary language of your system.
+Then, after you change the primary language, you can compare the current system values with the previous system value settings. < - >> When you change the primary language of your system, the CCSID of the text fields in the system-supplied output files might also change.
+This is because the CCSID is dependent on the installed primary language. "